Skip to main content

 Process Name

 You pass the name of the new process in name.
-In single-user, this name will appear in the list of processes of the Runtime Explorer and will be returned by the PROCESS PROPERTIES command when applied to this new process.
+In single-user, this name will appear in the list of processes of the Runtime Explorer and will be returned by the Process info command when applied to this new process.
 In Client/Server, this name will appear in blue in the Stored Procedure list of the 4D Server main window.

 You can omit this parameter; if you do so, the name of the process will be the empty string.